Cost & Consequences

 All businesses, great and small, are vulnerable to misinformation and can (and do) suffer in diverse ways.
 Malicious stories about a company, or fake reviews of its products or services, may be put online by a competitor or an aggrieved employee or dissatisfied customer.
 Rumours can also be spread by speculators seeking to scare the market and deflate a company’s share price. [see pulldown]

-One Senior Manager [at Kroll], Betsy Blumenthal, points out that: “Very often, the perpetrators want to manipulate the market and sow consumer confusion, and disparaging a company is a simple way of doing it.
+“Very often, the perpetrators want to manipulate the market and sow consumer confusion, and disparaging a company is a simple way of doing it.
 It’s often very difficult to tell whether these stories are mischievous, malicious or the work of professional clickbaiters hired by rival companies.
 Bringing them to justice can also be difficult as they may not even be operating on the same continent.”

 Almost half of businesses and a quarter of charities in the UK report having cyber security breaches or attacks in 2019.
 [11]